Itvisors/mendix-ReactDnD/README.md

 - Create a microflow that handles the drop.
 - Optionally configure an onClick action.

+## Drag/drop backend
+The react-dnd library can use the HTML5 and touch backends for drag/drop operations.
+The default is to use the HTML5 backend.

+The basic rule: Use the HTML5 backend for laptops and desktops, use the touch backends for tablets and smartphones.

+However, there are many devices that can be used in different ways:
+- Surface devices that can be used with a mouse or as tablet.
+- Many laptops have a touch screen
+- Separate touch screen attached to a laptop or desktop
+- Windows has a tablet mode.

+The widget makes no attempt to guess the device type.
+It is up to you to choose the right backend for your application.

+Be sure to test this with the actual devices!

 ## The context object
 All event handling is done by setting values on the context object.